Fast & Easy Hot Sauce

-I used what I think was a fresno chili for this recipe, but red thai, cayenne or jalapeno would also work well, just adjust the quantity accordingly depending on your prefered spiciness.
+I used what I think was a fresno chili for this recipe, but red Thai, cayenne or jalapeno would also work well, just adjust the quantity accordingly depending on your preferred spiciness.

 There are so many great ways to use this sauce, you can use it as a marinade for chicken, as a burger sauce or even as a salad dressing.
 I also love mixing it in with a bit of mayo or mixing it into ground meat to make spicy hamburger patties or meatballs.